tanish2k09/android-material-colour-picker-dialog-dark/README.md

 [![Donate to the original developers](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DV499BFU9XWFQ)

 # Android Material Color Picker Dialog
 A simple, minimalistic and beautiful dialog color picker with a dark theme for Android 4.1+ devices.
 This color picker is easy-to-use and easy-to-integrate in your application to let users of your app choose color in a simple way.
-Light version can be found under the 'Languages' section.
+Light version can be found under the 'Translations' section.

 Features
 - Get Hex and (A)RGB color codes